jepp3/2dgame/README.md

 * Clone the repo
 * Run `mvn package`
 * Consult PlayN wiki for deeper understanding of the framework.
+* More info can also be found on the wiki page for this project

 ## Credits
 Credits goes to Google that makes this possible...but a stronger community for PlayN would be great.